Punch & Stamp Presses

 What are punch presses?

-A punch press is a machine that changes the size and shape of a piece of metal, which involves placing sheet metal between dies and applying pressure.
-The punch or ram is an arm which pushes down on the metal and shapes it around a die secured to the bed below.
-Also known as stamp presses, they can either bend the metal into a specific form or cut out a shape in the metal.
+A punch press is a machine that changes the size and shape of a piece of metal, which involves placing sheet metal between dies and applying pressure via a ram that moves vertically against a fixed bolster plate.

-There are several types of punch presses which are powered differently.
+There are several types of punch presses, which are powered differently.
 The ram can be driven by electric motors and a flywheel or hydraulic cylinders, or even programmed by a computer.
-CNC or computer numerically controlled punch presses offer faster speed and flexibility due to their multi-tool tower turrets.
+Some systems use a clutch or braking system for more precise control.

 Stamp presses are an efficient way of mass-producing accurately shaped metal parts in shorter time spans.
 Higher levels of automation make punch pressing a cost-effective process, with fewer mistakes and less waste.
 Custom die sets can be made to use with punch presses to create highly specific shapes, designs, and finishes.